symphoniacloud/instant-serverless-pipeline/README.md

 This small project gets you started with all of the above on AWS, for a Serverless app, so that you can start concentrating on your code, as follows:

-* For Source Control we stub with S3 for a simple flow, but also provide a Github hook
+* For Source Control we stub with S3 for demo / training purposes, but will soon provide a Github version for more realistic workflows
 * For code we give a starter lambda function in `lib\index.js`.
 This function makes a call to a remote resource, and returns a value based on that call.
 * An example unit test is included at `test\indexTest.js`
 * Dependency management is provided by NPM in `package.json`
 * For build, also use the NPM script.
 See the tasks in the `manual-deploy.sh` file
-* Packaging is a matter of simple zipping, defined in the build script.
+* Packaging is a matter of simple zipping, defined in `package.json` .
 * Deployment is via the [Serverless Application Model](https://github.com/awslabs/serverless-application-model) (SAM) and [CloudFormation](https://aws.amazon.com/cloudformation/), as defined in the `sam.yml` file
-* Continuous Integration is supplied by [CodePipeline](https://aws.amazon.com/codepipeline/) and [CodeBuild](https://aws.amazon.com/codebuild/), defined in the `deployment-pipeline/s3-source-pipeline.yml` file or *TODO-Github-version*, triggered by an update to S3 or Github, and subsequent use of `deployment-pipeline/buildspec.yml`
+* Continuous Integration is supplied by [CodePipeline](https://aws.amazon.com/codepipeline/) and [CodeBuild](https://aws.amazon.com/codebuild/), defined in the `deployment-pipeline/s3-source-pipeline.yml` file or *TODO-Github-version*, triggered by an update to S3 or *TODO-Github*, and subsequent use of `deployment-pipeline/buildspec.yml`
 * Automated Deployment is also supplied by CodePipeline, integrated with SAM

 # Using the skeleton